coverclock/com-diag-hazer/README.md

 [14] Make sure you mount this component side down, patch antenna side up.
 [15] Uses Bluetooth (see procedure for pairing in <https://github.com/coverclock/com-diag-hazer/blob/master/REMARKS.md>).
 [16] Uses Bluetooth but refuses to pair with Raspberry Pi.
+[17] This SparkFun board requires opening (cutting) and closing (soldering) traces for dual UART operation.
+[18] This U-Blox gen 9 receiver is embedded in a U-Blox LTE-M module which required a lot of config via AT commands.
+[19] 1PPS (a.k.a.
+TPS in the docs) only has a pulse width of a few microseconds hence LED inoperative (bug).

 Notes: